-Nowadays, of course, nobody needs to worry and a taxi driver can easily plug the route into their GPS system of choice and follow the directions.
+Nowadays, of course, nobody needs to worry and a mini cab driver can easily plug the route into their GPS system of choice and follow the directions.
 Hey presto, you’ve arrived at your destination, without having to rely on the all too fallible human memory.

 So the question is, which is better – your own knowledge or the conveniences of digital directions?